jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

     ``extract_comment_metadata``

-        If |True|, then any FigTree-style "hot comments" (e.g. "[&age_mean=2.01,age_range={0.1,3.4}]") or NHX-style comments associated with nodes (or the tree) will be parsed and stored as a dictionary attribute named ``comment_metadata`` of the corresponding object.
-Note that comments containing metadata *will be stripped* from the nodes once they have been successfully parsed, extracted, and stored in the ``comment_metadata`` dictionary.
+        If |True|, any 'hot comments', i.e., comments that begin with '&', or NHX comments associated with items will be processed and stored as part of the annotation set of the object (`annotations`) If False, this will be skipped.
+Defaults to |False|.

     ``store_tree_weights``